 Oops, we told!
-If you’re looking to sip on exquisite cocktails and sink your teeth into top-notch hot dogs, then dial ‘1’ in the secret phone booth located on the mezzanine above MO Bar, and let yourself in on this stylish little secret.
-Staying true to its roots in the Big Apple, the walls are decorated with taxidermied animals playfully donning funky accessories, herringbone patterned wood ceiling panels, and a copper bar top.
+If you’re looking to sip on exquisite cocktails and sink your teeth into top-notch hot dogs, then dial “1” in the secret phone booth located on the mezzanine above MO bar, and let yourself in on this stylish little secret.
+Staying true to its roots, the Walls are decorated with taxidermy animals playfully donning funky accessories, herringbone patterned wood ceiling panels, and a copper bar top.

 PDT (Please Don’t Tell), The Landmark, 15 Queen’s Road Central | (+852) 2132 0110

-Another bar-within-a-bar concept, but one that doesn’t fail to impress, is Room 309.
-Hidden behind a seemingly ordinary hotel room nestled within boutique hotel the Pottinger, this discreet little cocktail bar oozes class and creativity.
+Another bar-within-a-bar concept that doesn’t fail to impress, Room 309 is a discreet little cocktail bar oozes class and creativity.
+Hidden behind a seemingly ordinary hotel room nestled within boutique hotel The Pottinger.
 Helmed by award-winning mixologist Antonio Lai of Quinary and Origin fame, the bar only seats a maximum of 13 guests at a time, making it an excellent choice for an intimate catch up—or a date.